Upload Image

 Reduce Image Size to 700 KB

-700KB is moving into "high fidelity" territory.
-This is the size you want for photo albums on Facebook or Flickr if you want them to look sharp on a tablet.
-At this size, you can have a resolution of roughly 1600x1200 pixels, which is plenty for a beautiful digital picture..
+A 700KB limit is really moving into "high fidelity" territory.
+If you are looking for the best way to compress heavy image files online for photo albums on Facebook or Flickr, this is the exact size you want so they look incredibly sharp on a tablet screen.
+At this size, you can comfortably maintain a resolution of roughly 1600x1200 pixels—which is exactly how to make large image files smaller for web upload while keeping your digital pictures absolutely beautiful.

 When I look at websites that feel polished and fast at the same time, they're usually running images in the 500KB–800KB range — and 700KB sits comfortably right there.